ThatNerdSquared/lento/docs/lento-notifs-spec.md

     - "Allow" and "Cancel" options, "Cancel" is DEFAULT
   - **hardblock popup**
     - singular "OK" option as DEFAULT
+  - stored separately from card data
+  - can be assigned to multiple blockitems
+  - can be used on multiple cards
 - banners
   - fire at different time points during the block, as set by user PER CARD
   - can be set to fire at any point in the block